zmess24/personal-website-nextjs/src/posts/retrieval-augmented-generation.md

 ### Document Preprocessing

 With three articles ready to go, we're ready to start building our retriever component, which in the context of this post will be a vector database.
-Given that I've written about vector databases and embeddings before, I won't spend a ton of time here covering then in depth ([Intro to Word Embeddings with Word2Vec](https://www.zacmessinger.com/posts/intro-to-word-embeddings-with-word2vec) and [Vector Databases and Cosine Similarity Searches](https://www.zacmessinger.com/posts/vector-databases-and-similarity-search).
+Given that I've written about vector databases and embeddings before, I won't spend a ton of time covering then in depth ([Intro to Word Embeddings with Word2Vec](https://www.zacmessinger.com/posts/intro-to-word-embeddings-with-word2vec) and [Vector Databases and Cosine Similarity Searches](https://www.zacmessinger.com/posts/vector-databases-and-similarity-search).
 However, it's important to understand the fundamentals of what they are before moving forward, so here are some high level definitions:

 - **Embeddings**: Word embeddings are numerical representations of words in vector form which can capture the semantic relationships of words and sentences to infer meaning.
 - **Vector Database**: A vector database is a storage system that can save and efficiently query high-dimensional embeddings using distance metrics, enabling rapid similarity searches across massive datasets for applications like semantic search and recommendation engines.

 When implementing Retrieval Augmented Generation, one of the critical design decisions lies in determining how to break down documents into segments for embedding.
 While modern language models make the process of converting text into vector representations straightforward, the real challenge emerges in choosing the appropriate granularity for these segments, particularly when dealing with substantial bodies of text.

 At first glance, converting each document into a single vector embedding might seem like an elegant solution.
 However, this approach significantly compromises the precision and effectiveness of our retrieval system.
 To illustrate this, consider searching through a comprehensive 500-page cookbook.
 If someone asks for guidance on crafting the perfect pizza crust, would you hand them the entire cookbook because it contains a pizza recipe somewhere within its pages, or would you direct them specifically to the detailed section about pizza dough preparation?
-The answer becomes clear - providing focused, relevant information leads to more meaningful and useful results.
+The answer is clear - providing focused, relevant information leads to more meaningful and useful results.
 Just as a well-organized cookbook allows readers to quickly locate specific recipes, properly segmented documents enable our retrieval system to pinpoint the most relevant information for any given query, enhancing both the accuracy and utility of the generated responses.

 This is where a process known as "document chunking" comes into play.
-By breaking documents into smaller, meaningful segments, we solve of ensuring that our searches return precisely relevant information rather than entire documents containing mostly irrelevant content.
+By breaking documents into smaller, meaningful segments, we ensure that our searches return precisely relevant information rather than entire documents containing mostly irrelevant content.
 This targeted approach not only improves search accuracy, but also enables our systems to generate more precise and helpful responses based on the most relevant portions of our documents, which is ultimately our end goal.

 In order to chunk each of our three articles, we'll begin by defining a `Chunk` class.
 The class will contain a couple of different properties that will be helpful from a metadata perspective: